liao1fan/schedule-task-mcp/README.md

 npm run build
 ```

-## 🚀 Usage
+## 🚀 Registering the MCP Server

-### Configure MCP Client

-This is a standard MCP server that can be used with any MCP client.
-Configure it in your MCP client's configuration file.

-**Example configuration (using the npm package):**
+Add the server to your MCP client configuration.
+If you rely on the npm package, npx will fetch the latest build for you:

 ```json
 {